aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 ### Downloading Phonebook-Core Sample

-In the [Developing Step By Step Phonebook documentation](Developing-Step-By-Step-Core.html) we've already completed how to create a phonebook on server side and web client.
-To resume this project, download the solution **Acme.PhoneBookDemo](https://github.com/aspnetzero/as net-zero-samples/tree/master/PhoneBook-Core)** and open the **Acme.PhoneBookDemo.Mobile.sln** file.
+In the [Developing Step By Step Phonebook](Developing-Step-By-Step-Core) documentation we've already completed how to create a phonebook on server side and web client.
+To resume this project, download the solution [Acme.PhoneBookDemo](https://github.com/aspnetzero/aspnet-zero-samples/tree/master/PhoneBook-Core) and open the **Acme.PhoneBookDemo.Mobile.sln** file.
 ### Configuring Host Address

 <img src="images/xamarin-phonebook-my-local-ip.png" alt="Configuring Host Address" class="img-thumbnail" />